Killarexe/Memorylearn/README.md

 ## About

-MemoryLearn is a school project witch have the main goal to help people who have reflex or memory issues.
+MemoryLearn is a school project which have the main goal to help people who have reflex or memory issues.

 ## Dependencies